Supercheck LogoSupercheck

 • Email Footer — Custom text in notification emails

-Use your own domain (e.g., status.yourcompany.com) instead of the default subdomain.
+Use your own domain (e.g., status.example.net) instead of the default subdomain.

 How Custom Domains Work